-Created to help business enterprises to become more efficient, our fundamental role is to allocate GS1 Identification Numbers, maintaining internationally accepted trading standards.
-This in turn allows organisations to adopt world's best practice supply chain management techniques.
+Created to help Australasian business enterprises to become more efficient, the fundamental role of GS1 Australia and GS1 New Zealand is to issue GS1 Company Prefixes and GS1 Identifiers to companies, to help them maintain internationally accepted trading standards.
+This in turn allows organisations in both countries to adopt worlds' best practice supply chain management techniques.